 Even when cancer has spread to a new area, it’s still named after the part of the body where it started.
 Treatment is also based on where the cancer started.
 For example, if prostate cancer spreads to the bones, it’s still prostate cancer (not bone cancer), and the doctor will recommend treatments that have been shown to help against metastatic prostate cancer.
 Likewise, breast cancer that has spread to the lungs is still breast cancer, not lung cancer, and is treated as metastatic breast cancer.

 Sometimes the metastatic tumors have already begun to grow when the cancer is first found and diagnosed.
 And in some cases, a metastasis may be found before the original (primary) tumor is found.
 If a cancer has already spread to many places when it’s found, it may be very hard to figure out where it started.
 If this happens the cancer is called cancer of unknown primary.
 This is discussed in a separate document, Cancer - Unknown Primary.

 Why cancer cells tend to spread to certain parts of the body

 Sometimes the patterns of spread cannot be explained by where things are in the body.
 Some cancer cells are able to find and invade certain sites far away from where they started.
-For example, advanced prostate cancer often invades the bones before spreading to other organs.
-This "homing" pattern may be caused by substances on the cancer cell surfaces that stick to cells in certain organs.
+For example, advanced prostate cancer often moves into the bones before spreading to other organs.
+This “homing” pattern may be caused by substances on the cancer cell surfaces that stick to cells in certain organs.